 Air pollution is a global problem, so it’s important that we reach out and work together with others.
 We have joined the Climate and Clean Air Coalition, a voluntary partnership of governments, inter-governmental organisations, businesses, scientific institutions and civil society organisations committed to improving air quality and protecting the climate.

 Our goal, along with other members of the coalition, is to scale up solutions to crop residue burning, including the use of crop residues for product production and bioenergy.

-In addition, the biggest IKEA franchisee the INGKA Group, is aiming for zero emissions from home deliveries by 2025.
-As of January 2019, INGKA has already achieved zero emissions target for Shanghai, a year ahead of schedule.
+In addition, the biggest IKEA franchisee, the Ingka Group, is aiming for zero emissions from home deliveries by 2025.
+As of January 2019, Ingka achieved the zero-emissions target for Shanghai, a year ahead of schedule.